Honors and AP Courses

 Serra students are prepared and thriving in our AP courses, with pass rates 20 points above the national average.

-Serra is offering 30 Honors and AP courses in all major subject areas for the 2019-2020 school year.
+Serra is offering more than 35 Honors and AP courses in all major subject areas for the 2021-2022 school year.

 I took AP Physics and AP English at Serra, and I'm grateful for the enriching teachers who challenged me.
 I came to Serra as a shy freshman, but I'm leaving with a greater sense of confidence.
 I'm ready for my college experience!"